EmilijaBirkvalde/Baltic-AI-Hackethon/README.md

 ## Baltic AI Hakathon
 ### Challange 7:  LVRTC Adaptive AI Solutions for Personalized Learning of Regulations and Guidelines
-This Python code (app.py) creates a Streamlit web app designed for extracting text from PDFs, summarizing the content, generating true/false quizzes, answering user questions about the text, and providing text-to-speech functionality.
+This Python code in `app.py` file creates a Streamlit web app designed for extracting text from PDFs, summarizing the content, generating true/false quizzes, answering user questions about the text, and providing text-to-speech functionality.
 Here's a more detailed breakdown of the specification:

 ### 1. **PDF Text Extraction**
    - **Library**: `PyMuPDF` (`fitz`).